oliviergauthier/gradle-appcenter-plugin/README.md

 ```
 **Note** : `ownerName` and `appName` can be found from AppCenter application url (`https://appcenter.ms/users/{ownerName}/apps/{appName}`)

-The plugin will create 3 tasks :
+The plugin will generate severals tasks for each variant :

+- appCenterUploadApkAlphaRelease
+- appCenterUploadMappingAlphaRelease # Only when `uploadMappingFiles` is set to true
+- appCenterUploadSymbolsAlphaRelease # Only when `symbols` are provided in configuration
 - appCenterUploadAlphaRelease
-- appCenterUploadBetaRelease
-- appCenterUploadProdRelease

 To upload an apk, just run tasks assemble and appCenterUpload